Wiltzsu/linux-server-utils/backup/README.md

 # MySQL Automated Backup Script

 This script automates the process of backing up a MySQL database, compressing the backup, and cleaning up old backup files.
 It is designed to be run as a scheduled cron job and will send an email alert if any step fails.
-Email alerts are set up using Postfix, which you can install with the help of these instructions.
+Email alerts are set up using Postfix, which you can install on your server with the help of [these][] instructions.

 ---